koilkl/ISDN3000C_Lab03_template/readme.md

 *   `requirements.txt`: libraries to install before running `classify.py`.
 *   `classify_batch.py`: for advanced task.
 *   `sample_image.png`: A sample image of a  used as input for the AI model.
+*   `classify_batch.py`: A advanced script to handle batch image
+*   `result.csv`:A csv file include the information of match result.
 ## Instructions

 1.  **Fork this Repository**: Create your own copy of this repository on GitHub.